alt-react/Active-Directory-Home-Lab/README.md

 ## Objectives

+> [!NOTE]
-To document the entire process of setting up a home lab to be used to gain experience while doing hands-on cyber security portfolio projects.
+> To document the entire process of setting up a home lab to be used to gain experience while doing hands-on cyber security portfolio projects.
+>
+> This repository will be updated in real-time as I progress through this project, so star it if you want to follow along.

+___

 1) Set up a Home Lab in VirtualBox consisting of 4 VirtualBox virtual machines: